Garak the tailor: Oh, you'd be surprised at the things you can learn while you're doing alterations.

 Toyota: (trading blows) Wow, I'm shocked!
 You're actually ...not...that...good! (stabs Mann through the shoulder)

 - X-Men: During the seventies, the X-Men wound up in Japan.
 Problem was not a one of them knew how to read or speak Japanese... except pre-character development Wolverine, who instantly picks up a newspaper and starts reading.
-Since then, Wolverine's had many retconned-in adventures in Japan, but at the time it came completely out of the left field.
+Later retcons have made Japan a major part of Wolverine's past, but at the time it came completely out of the left field.

 - In The Reluctant Father Universe, Axel can apparently do everything.
 His talents include, but are not limited to, using a yo-yo, styling hair and knitting, of all things.